 "Risk Management Measures" and "RMMs" means the risk management measures specific to the Property described in the Risk Assessment and/or Part 4 of the CPU.

-"Risk Management Plan" and "RMP" means the risk management plan detailed in Section 7.0 and Appendix XIII detailed in the following document:
+"Risk Management Plan" and "RMP" means the risk management plan detailed in Section 7.0 and Appendix XIII of the RA.